zeitgeistpm/zeitgeist/zrml/neo-swaps/README.md

 The liquidity tree is a binary segment tree.
 Each node represents one liquidity provider and stores what their stake in the pool is and how much fees they're owed.
 As opposed to a naked list, the liquidity tree solves one particular
-problem: Naively distributing every time a trade is executed takes `O(liquidity_providers)`, which is unacceptable.
+problem: Naively distributing fees every time a trade is executed takes `O(liquidity_providers)`, which is unacceptable.
 The problem is solved by lazily distributing fees using lazy propagation.
 Whenever changes are made to a node in the tree, e.g. an LP joins, leaves or withdraws fees, fees are then lazily propagated to the corresponding node of the tree before any other changes